 - Wildlife photography

-This list is by no means exhaustive, but it is meant to give you a place to start.
-Some of these styles—like wedding photography—contain multiple styles themselves (many weddings include portrait, landscape, and food shots), so it’s best to start with just one and grow from there.
+This list is by no means exhaustive—and even within this list of genres, you can find sub-genres and different styles of photography, but these general categories are meant to give you a place to start, and you don’t have to choose just one.
+Some of these styles—like wedding photography—contain multiple aesthetic styles themselves (many weddings include portrait, landscape, and food shots), so it’s best to start with just one and grow from there.

 Photographer, Know Thyself

-Once you’ve done your freewriting, look for themes that emerge.
+Once you’ve done your freewriting, look for themes that emerge in your notes.
 Think about the first time you held a camera.
 What drew you to photography?
 What made you want to learn how to become a professional photographer?
 Who inspired you then?
 Who inspires you now?
 How are they related?

-Here are some other questions you might want to ask yourself:
+Here are some other questions you might want to consider during this exercise:

 - What do you hope to achieve with your photography?